-In early 2013, I was out hiking in the backcountry of Joshua Tree National Park and came across this solitary boulder with petroglyphs and pictographs.
-They are inside of a concave, hollowed out section of a large White Tank monzogranite boulder along what could have been an ancient trail.
-The area was last used by the Serrano and Chemehuevi.
+In early 2013, I was out hiking in the backcountry of the Wonderland of Rocks in Joshua Tree National Park and came across this solitary boulder with petroglyphs and pictographs.
+They are inside of a concave, hollowed-out section of a large White Tank monzogranite boulder along what could have been an ancient trail.
+The Serrano and Chemehuevi last used this area.

-This is an interesting site.
-If you visit across it, please respect it and take only pictures.
+This is an exciting site.
 Some of the petroglyphs and pictographs seem to have been chalked.
 Please do not chalk (or touch) any pictographs.
-Touching them helps to wear away the pigment.
+Touching them wears away the pigment.